 - It will give your spouse the opportunity to point out which autistic behaviors apply to your stepchild, and which one’s don’t.
 ASD stands for Autism Spectrum Disorder.
 There are a wide range of behaviors associated with autism and not all of them apply to every person.

 - By studying these things together, your spouse will be able to give real life examples of how different behaviors apply to your stepchild.
 It’s one thing to say that the kiddo experiences literal understanding.
-Explaining that the reason they didn’t understand you when you said “That movie we just saw kicked butt!” is due to their literal understanding, and then going on to give other examples will give you a deeper understanding and appreciation of how your stepchild functions.
+It’s another to explain that the reason they didn’t understand you when you said “That movie we just saw kicked butt!” is due to their literal understanding.
+Going on to give other examples will give you a deeper understanding and appreciation of how your stepchild functions.

 - You’ll have a better opportunity to ask questions as they relate to your circumstances, and look up specific information regarding those questions.

 - Your spouse may very well learn some things they were unaware of, giving you both the opportunity to learn and grow together on this journey.

 You should be involved in important events like Dr’s appointments and IEP meetings as well as the more mundane things like haircuts.